bluethefoxofficial/Enclica-messenger/README.md

 ## Build enclica

-1. build the unbundled package by typing `npm winbuild` for windows or `npm build` for all platforms
+1. build the unbundled package by typing `npm run winbuild` for windows or `npm run build` for all platforms
 2. create the bundled installer for your version of enclica type `node installers/<platform eg. darwin / windows / deb >/createinstaller.js`.